• Share this on:

 Follow these steps when introducing a new food into the EU:

 1. Check for novel food status: Check the Novel Food Catalogue and the consultation process on novel food status to see if your product is a novel food.
-In earlier consultations, you can see for example that mung bean protein isolate is novel (pdf) when used in foods but cold-pressed Nigella sativa (black cumin) seed oil is not novel (pdf) and has no restrictions.
+In earlier consultations, you can see for example that mung bean protein isolate is novel (PDF) when used in foods, but cold-pressed Nigella sativa (black cumin) seed oil is not novel (PDF) and has no restrictions.

 2. Check whether your product qualifies as a traditional food: Find out whether you have substantial evidence of traditional consumption, because traditional foods from third countries undergo a simplified assessment procedure.
 If the safety of the traditional food can be established based on the evidence of a history of consumption and no safety concerns are raised in the EU, the food will be allowed on the EU market.